-6 Money Laundering
+Money Laundering

-6.1 The process by which criminals attempt to 'recycle' the proceeds of their criminal activities in order to conceal its origins and ownership and which leaves them with money that cannot be traced back to a crime.
-The Council's anti money laundering strategy is included in Appendix 2 of Section 13 of the Constitution (Financial Regulations) contained within the Constitution.
+The process by which criminals attempt to 'recycle' the proceeds of their criminal activities in order to conceal its origins and ownership and which leaves them with money that cannot be traced back to a crime.
+The Council's anti money laundering strategy is included in appendix 2 of the Financial Regulations contained within the Constitution.

-Concerns relating to Money Laundering should be reported immediately to the Money Laundering Reporting Officer (MLRO), detailed in Appendix 6a to this policy.
+Concerns relating to Money Laundering should be reported immediately to the Money Laundering Reporting Officer (MLRO), detailed in Appendix A to this policy.

-7 Corruption
+Corruption

-7.1 Corruption does not in itself define a specific crime in the UK, however it is a term used to describe a wide range of unethical behaviour, including fraud and bribery.
+Corruption does not in itself define a specific crime in the UK, however it is a term used to describe a wide range of unethical behaviour, including fraud and bribery.

-8 The Council's approach to managing fraud bribery and theft risks
+The Council's approach to managing fraud bribery and theft risks

-8.1 In order to minimise the risk of fraud, bribery and theft, the Council adopts an approach that is designed to improve both prevention and deterrence.
+In order to minimise the risk of fraud, bribery and theft, the Council adopts an approach that is designed to improve both prevention and deterrence.

-9 Risk Assessment
+Risk Assessment

-9.1 Internal Audit maintain a fraud, bribery and theft risk assessment and risk register to identify where the Council's most significant risks lie.
+Internal Audit maintain a fraud, bribery and theft risk assessment and risk register to identify where the Council's most significant risks lie.
 The register will be regularly updated to take into account emerging risks identified by fraud investigations, intelligence identified internally and by external organisations, and changes to Council processes.
 Proactive anti-fraud, bribery and theft work will be targeted at the most significant risks facing the Council.

-10 Developing and maintaining an anti-fraud, bribery and theft culture
+Developing and maintaining an anti-fraud, bribery and theft culture

-- 10.1 The Council seeks to maintain an culture which acknowledges its fraud, bribery and theft risks, the processes to be adopted in the event of fraud and publicising the results of fraud investigations.
-Resources have been identified within the Internal Audit Function to undertake and support this work. - 10.2 Internal Audit is responsible for develop and implementing a fraud, bribery and theft awareness plan, giving consideration to the varying needs of elected members, staff (including new joiners), contractors and the public served by the Council to be aware the risks faced. - 10.3 Officers responsible for procuring services from suppliers must consider what measures should be put in place to ensure an appropriate level of awareness of this Policy within Suppliers' employees.
+The Council seeks to maintain an culture which acknowledges its fraud, bribery and theft risks, the processes to be adopted in the event of fraud and publicising the results of fraud investigations.
+Resources have been identified within the Internal Audit Function to undertake and support this work.

+Internal Audit is responsible for develop and implementing a fraud, bribery and theft awareness plan, giving consideration to the varying needs of elected councillors, staff (including new joiners), contractors and the public served by the Council to be aware the risks faced.

+Officers responsible for procuring services from suppliers must consider what measures should be put in place to ensure an appropriate level of awareness of this Policy within Suppliers' employees.
 Advice should be sought from Internal Audit if in doubt.

-11 Prevention
+Prevention

-- 11.1 The Council is committed to preventing fraud, bribery and theft through sound governance, internal control and robust employee vetting.
-The responsibility for implementing adequate internal controls rests with management. - 11.2 The Council has developed and is committed to systems and procedures which incorporate efficient and effective internal controls and which include adequate separation of duties.
+The Council is committed to preventing fraud, bribery and theft through sound governance, internal control and robust employee vetting.
+The responsibility for implementing adequate internal controls rests with management.

+The Council has developed and is committed to systems and procedures which incorporate efficient and effective internal controls and which include adequate separation of duties.
 Service Managers are required to ensure that such controls, including those in a computerised environment, are properly maintained and documented.
 When existing policies and procedures are being updated, or new processes introduced, advice from Internal Audit should be sought to ensure that the risk of fraud, bribery and theft is minimised.